 Balance transfers and your credit score: weigh all of the factors

-If you use a balance transfer to make on-time debt payments and reduce your overall balance, your credit score can increase.
-Still, applying for multiple balance-transfer cards—or adding to the utilization on one of your existing cards—can potentially lower your score.
+If you use a balance transfer to make on-time debt payments and reduce your overall balance, your credit score can be positively impacted.
+Still, applying for multiple balance-transfer cards—or adding to the utilization on one of your existing cards—can potentially hurt your score.
 Employ balance transfers intelligently to maximize their impact on your credit.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.

 Citi and Fair Isaac are not credit repair organizations as defined under federal or state law, including the Credit Repair Organizations Act.
 Citi and Fair Isaac do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit record, credit history or credit rating.